-The ADE7753 has a zero-crossing detection circuit on Channel 2.
-This zero crossing is used to produce an external zero-crossing signal (ZX), and it is also used in the calibration mode-see the Calibrating an Energy Meter Based on the ADE7753 section.
-The zero-crossing signal is also used to initiate a temperature measurement on the ADE7753-see the Temperature Measurement section.
+The ADE7763 has a zero-crossing detection circuit on Channel 2.
+This zero crossing is used to produce an external zero-crossing signal (ZX), which is used in the calibration mode (see the Calibrating an Energy Meter section).
+This signal is also used to initiate a temperature measurement (see the Temperature Measurement section).

-Figure 40 shows how the zero-crossing signal is generated from the output of LPF1.
+Figure 32 shows how the zero-crossing signal is generated from the output of LPF1.